 Despite the criticism, Purity Balls remain popular in conservative areas of the U.S., with advocacy groups like the Abstinence Clearinghouse continuing to sell tickets for upcoming balls.

-Next, read the disturbing reality of child brides around the world.
+After learning about purity balls, read the disturbing reality of child brides around the world.
 Then read about six shocking cases of incest throughout history.